 Surya Namaskar, aka the official Sanskrit name for sun salutations, is a sequence of yoga poses (or asanas, we should say) that are typically performed at the start of a Hatha or Vinyasa flow class.
 There are many variations on this sequence, but sun salutations A and B are the most common, both of which we’ll come to in a moment.

 Translated from Sanskrit, Surya means “sun,” and Namaskar means “to bow down to” or “show gratitude.”
 In ancient tradition, sun salutations were used by Hindus during morning prayer and worship rituals.
-Over time, they’ve evolved to become a key part of warming up the body and calming the mind, helping yogis disconnect from the distractions of daily life and enter a meditative state ahead of their practice.
+Over time, they’ve evolved to become a key part of conditioning the body, and calming the mind, helping yogis disconnect from the distractions of daily life and enter a meditative state ahead of their practice.

 The poses involved in a sun salutation depend on which variation you’re performing—sun salutation A contains fewer poses and is often the go-to for beginners, while sun salutation B contains a longer sequence of slightly more challenging poses, such as chair pose and warrior I. Both sequences are designed to engage, stretch, and invigorate the whole body while keeping the focus on meditative breathing.
 So whichever you opt for, you’ll reap a bounty of benefits.